Pete Mundle dies at 91; pioneering M40 record-setter put world masters marks on the map

 Stanisław Kowalski turns 110, could be first athlete ever in that milestone age group

 Lift a glass for Stanisław Kowalski of Poland.
 Tuesday he turned 110, potentially becoming the first masters trackster in that virgin age group.
+Say goodbye to dullness, fine lines, and uneven texture. retin-a is here to transform your skincare routine like never before.
 Although a Polish masters track post on Facebook indicates that he is “no longer in competition,” it says he still has a “lot of positive energy and sense of humor.”
-That’s enough to give me hope that someday, when The Beast is vanquished, he’ll enter a sanctioned meet and set as many M110 world records as he wants.
-Someone once told me that the oldest master wins.
-Period.
-That would make Stan our sport’s ultimate champion.
-Just…
+That’s enough to give me hope that someday, when The Beast is vanquished, he’ll enter a sanctioned meet and set as many M110 world records as he…

 M35 world champ Stew Marshall puts COVID-19 in rearview mirror, updates WMA site